nickmain/Codability/README.md

-# codability
+# Codability

-Macros to help with Swift Codable conformance
+Macros to help with Swift Codable conformance.